2018 Dannis B. Eaton Speech Competition Winners

 You are required to provide a preview of your intended speech.
 Judges will consider delivery and content when selecting the 5 competitors.
 Do your best to deliver your pitch with no presentation notes.
 You should not read your pitch to the judges.
 Your pitch should be either informative or persuasive and be 1-2 minutes in length.

-Let MSU know how you define or serve your community in this world.
+Let Montclair State know how you define or serve your community in this world.

 Some possible topics:

 - “How do you define community?”

 - “What is your community and why is it special?
 Is there something you want others to know about it?”

 The Competition Round to select 5 finalists will occur October 15th from 2:00 pm – 5:30 pm in Morehead 204.
 Starting at 2:00pm, a student will be scheduled every five minutes to present their 1-2 minutes pitch (For instance, 2:00pm, 2:05pm, 2:10pm, and so on).
 You will receive the presentation schedule on October 14th.

 The main event will be held 6:30 pm – 8:30 pm in the Presentation Hall of the SCM building!
 The five finalists will present their 6-8 minute speech at the public event.
 Monetary prizes of $300 for first place, $200 for second place, and $100 for third place will be announced at the end of the evening!
 The monetary prize will credited to the winners’ Montclair State student account.

 Students are encouraged to visit the Public Speaking Resource Center in 211 and 213